 Email usage and modification

-Using the same email for authenticating and marketing communications purpose simplifies usage from a user’s perspective and maintenance from a development perspective.
+Using the same email for authenticating and marketing communications purposes simplifies usage from a user's perspective and maintenance from a development perspective.

 If a user changes their sign-in email, they should subsequently receive all communications through that same email.